+Jessica Nunemaker

 After the show?
 We could try out everything!
 Yes, I rode the clown bike which is a lot harder than you’d think!
 Hubs learned how to juggle and he could even balance on the ball.
 The circus definitely brought out his inner Carnie!

-It’s nights like that that remind us why we chose to live in a small town.
+It’s nights like that that remind us why we choose to live in a small town.

 Yes, you could sit in a lawn chair in the middle of the street on a Sunday in town and not have to get out of the way very often, and yup, you will always see someone you know no matter where you go (two people if you leave the house without make-up).And, no, there aren’t 30 kinds of orange juice to decide between at the store.